Local development with Catalyst

 To stop all locally running applications and any local application connections, run the following:

-diagrid dev stop -f dev-<project-name>.yaml
+diagrid dev stop -f <project-name>.yaml

 For additional options using the diagrid dev